 Unilever claims to apply global standards everywhere.
 Don’t let Unilever get away with double standards in India.
 Join us in calling out Unilever and urging the state government to hold the multinational accountable.

 Sign the petitions to Unilever CEO Alan Jope and Tamil Nadu Chief Minister M.K.
-Stalin demanding urgent action to protect the sanctuary and residents, and action against Unilever.
+Stalin urging them to take immediate action to protect the sanctuary and residents.